-I use it for professional development.
-Yep, PD!!!
+I use it for professional learning.

-TONS of passionate, enthusiastic teachers around the world who come together to share resources and engage in meaningful dialogue.
-Every time I jump on Twitter, I am greeted with ideas, strategies, video clips, blog posts, insightful quotes, and invitations to join intriguing education twitter chats.
+TONS of passionate, enthusiastic teachers around the world come together to share resources and engage in meaningful dialogue.
+Every time I jump on Twitter, I am greeted with ideas, strategies, video clips, blog posts, insightful quotes, and invitations to join intriguing education Twitter chats.

-So…what exactly is an education twitter chat???
+So…what exactly is an education Twitter chat???